gregroyclark/friendrecord/README.md

 ## Backend

+The primary purpose of this project is to demonstrate proficiency with backend software development, namely SQL and APIs.

 Database CRUD functions written with [Prisma](https://www.prisma.io/) ORM on top of MySQL.

 Prod db provisioned courtesy of [Planetscale](https://planetscale.com/).

 Currently writing unit tests to troubleshoot findUnique, PUT, and DESTROY API routes.

 ---

+## Frontend

+// add description

 ## TODO

 Authorization & authentication implemention in progress.

+Add description of Frontend to README.